engels74/ssktjl-eac-script/README.md

 9) Then it'll turn the internet back on.
 10) Then it will move the `EasyAntiCheat_EOS.sys` file back to it's original folder.
 11) The script will automatically close after 30 seconds.

+### The game says Steam needs to be in Online Mode in order to open

+You should close the script then, launch the game normally, and let it login.
+You can then close the game, and the script should now work.
+Steam will no longer need to be in Online Mode for it to launch.
+This is usually needed after game patches.

 ### Why doesn't it just remove EAC permanently?